 To reach this bridge I had to cycle from the nearest railway station.
 Which was in Vlaardingen-Oost, about 12 kilometers away.
 The ride took me through the Beneluxtunnel of which you could see my video earlier.
 The ride took me also through the large Rotterdam port area with all the petrochemical industry.
 It is interesting that the large oil refineries can be reached by good cycle infrastructure.
 Even though it was the middle of the day so there are not many people underway, I did see some employees arrive to and leave from their work at those oil refineries by bicycle!
 The area is not very scenic to say the least.
 But I filmed the full 25 kilometer (15.5m) ride and you can see it at ten times the original speed.

 The province of South-Holland opened a website about this bicycle bridge.
 (Dutch but Google Translate does a good job here).

-This post was first published on the blog A View from the Cycle Path on Thursday 15 December 2011
+This post, written by me, was first published on the blog A View from the Cycle Path on Thursday 15 December 2011

 The original 2 comments:

 Hi i am always impress how dutch all the time are Improving all the cyclepaths in all cities.
 I´am from Bogotá Colombia called a model for so many developed countries for cycling and so many times named after copenhaguen and amsterdam like the third cycling city, and i think we are pretty far away to be one.
 Yes here is impresive that in a 8 million people almost 6 or 7% of all trips are made by bicycle, but our infrastructures is ineficient despite is the best quiality in america, we have so many challengues but we are improving and making things like this bike tunnel below a Bus rapid System that some people are calling like the more near thing we ahve similar to dutch standars. i hope we still work in this path that is complicated but can be done. http://www.youtube.com/watch?v=0lw27h2F8WM&feature=youtu.be

 19 December 2011 04:36